ibm-cloud-docs/discovery/train-tooling.md

             },
 ```

 **Note:** The `confidence` field is only returned when relevancy training has been successfully completed.
 There may also be cases where the trained model is not available and the `confidence` field will not be returned.

+For example, the trained model will become temporarily invalid if new top level fields are introduced, or the schema of the collection was otherwise changed because new documents with a different schema have been ingested.
+In that scenario, `confidence` will not be returned with results, and the results will come from the default untrained search until the model is automatically retrained and is again available.
+During retraining `confidence` will not be returned.

 Applications using `confidence` as a threshold should ensure they can handle these scenarios.
 Since `score` is relative to the query, it is not recommended for use as a fixed threshold.
 Instead, we recommend that applications always perform the same behavior for all results that do not include the `confidence` field.
 For example, an application may show all results without the `confidence` field or hide all results without the `confidence` field, but should not use the value of `score` to show some and hide others.